TabithaOtieno/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11 - a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
-Task 12 - a script that creates a directory called mydir with permissions 751 in the working directory Task 13 - a script that changes the group owner to school for the file hello
+Task 12 - a script that creates a directory called mydir with permissions 751 in the working directory Task 13 - a script that changes the group owner to school for the file hello ADVANCED TASKS
+Task 14 - a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+Task 15 - a script that changes the owner and the group owner of _hello to vincent and staff respectively Task 16 - a script that changes the owner of the file hello to betty only if it is owned by the user guillaume Task 17 - a script that will play the StarWars IV episode in the terminal